-The Academy only held small fundraising events during the year.
+The Academy held several fundraising events during the year.
 The Trust also operates a voluntary levy known as 'The Governors Levy'.
 The Trust does not work with professional fundraisers or companies who carry out fundraising on its behalf.
 During the year no complaints or issues have arisen as a result of the fundraising events.